JornWildt/Mason/Documentation/Mason-draft-2.md

 }
 ```

-### Common properties for `@navigation`
+### Common properties for `@controls`

-These are the properties that are common for all types of navigational elements (links, link templates and the various types of actions).
+These are the properties that are common for all types of controls (links, link templates and the various types of actions).

 Navigational elements are not extendable and thus their property names need not be prefixed with '@'.

 #### `<name>` (property name)
 Property names define the navigational element name.
-In this way the `@navigation` object is indexed by the navgational element names.
+In this way the `@controls` object is indexed by the navgational element names.

 #### `href`
 This property is REQUIRED and MUST be a string value representing a valid URI.
 It contains the target URI of the navigational element - or a URL template to be completed thorugh variable expansion.